 Synchrotron radiation based research at MAX IV will be performed on the linac and both the 3 GeV and 1.5 GeV storage rings.
 There are at present sixteen beamlines funded for research covering a wide range of scientific areas and photon energy ranges.
-These beamlines are planned to go into user operation from 2017 and on.
+The status of each beamline is listed here.
 The beamline portfolio is expected to continue to grow up to around 30 beamlines in 2026.

-When completed, it is expected that MAX IV Laboratory will receive more than 2000 individual researchers annualy to carry out experiments in a variety of disciplines including surface science, semiconductor physics, materials science, atomic and molecular physics, chemistry, biology, cultural heritage, and medicine.
-Their research will be offered world class performance beamlines at the MAX IV Laboratory.
+When completed, it is expected that MAX IV Laboratory will receive more than 2000 individual researchers annually to carry out experiments in a variety of disciplines including surface science, semiconductor physics, materials science, atomic and molecular physics, chemistry, biology, cultural heritage, and medicine.
+Their research will be offered world-class performance beamlines at the MAX IV Laboratory.

 Among the techniques used at these beamlines are: